 &lt;sup>17 World Bank.
-2015. http://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS?page=3 malnutrition, even in areas of surplus cereal production, reflects gaps in dietary diversity and nutritional knowledge.
+2015. http://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS?page=3 among girls and 59.5 percent among boys; and iii) increasing prevalence of overweight and obesity, reaching 28 percent among women aged 15-49.
+Severe and persistent chronic malnutrition, even in areas of surplus cereal production, reflects gaps in dietary diversity and nutritional knowledge.
 With HIV affecting 5 percent of the population and prevalence and infection rates among women being almost double those of men, Tanzania is one of the 35 "fast-track" countries, which together account for 89 percent of new HIV infections worldwide.